johnhyde/island/README.md

 Each chapter is a separate markdown file?

-No AI nor LLM has been used on this project, at least so far.
+No AI nor LLM has been used on this project, at least so far (except in the creation of the .gitignore).

 ## Rules